 Keep Derby Festé Free

-Festé is funded by the Arts Council England, but only partially.
+Festé is funded by Déda as part of its Arts Council England funding and Derby City Council, but only partially.
 To put on a spectacular Festival for you we also need support from other sources.
-If you love Festé and would be happy to donate to the 2023 event please donate what you can and your account will be tagged as a Festé VIP for special bonuses (coming soon).Donate now Keep Derby Festé Free
+If you love Festé and would be happy to donate to the 2023 event please donate what you can.Donate now Keep Derby Festé Free